Frequently Asked Questions

 Use our online Provider Search tool.
 Or you can find a list of providers in the EasyCare Provider & Pharmacy Directory.
 If you need help identifying a provider who meets your needs, you can also contact your EasyCare Care Team.

-You should use your EasyCare Member ID card to show your provider.
+You should show your EasyCare member ID card to your provider.
 You do not need to show your red, white, and blue Medicare card.
 If you have Medicaid, show your Medicaid card so that you aren’t billed.
-Be sure to take both your Member ID and your Medicaid card with you whenever you see a provider.
+Be sure to take both your member ID card and your Medicaid card with you whenever you see a provider.

-If you have not chosen a new doctor, you can find one using our Provider Search tool, or call us and we will help you find one in our network.
+If you have not chosen a new doctor, you can find one using our online Provider Search tool.
+Or call us, and we will help you find a doctor in our network.

 The EOB is not a bill.
 It is purely for your information to help you understand how your medical costs are being covered during the year.